-Bakaj is responsible for all product programs for the company’s European operations and reports to Stephen Odell, executive vice president and president, Europe, Middle East and Africa; Hau Thai-Tang, Executive Vice President, Product Development and Purchasing; and Steven Armstrong, Group Vice President and President, Europe, Middle East and Africa.
+Bakaj is responsible for all product programs for the company’s European operations and reports to Stephen Odell, executive vice president and president, Europe, Middle East and Africa and Raj Nair, group vice president, Global Product Development.

 Bakaj has more than 28 years of product development experience at Ford Motor Company, working in Britain, Germany, Japan and the United States.

 Prior to this role, Bakaj served as vice president, Powertrain Engineering, responsible for overseeing all engine and transmission engineering worldwide, beginning in January 2011.

 In April 2008, Bakaj was appointed vice president, Global Product Programs, Ford Motor Company, and vice president, Product Development, Ford of Europe.

 Bakaj was previously vice president, Product Development, Ford of Europe, a position he held beginning in September 2005.
 Bakaj managed the development and launch of all of the company’s new products, including the 2006 Ford Galaxy and acclaimed S-MAX model, which was voted “Car of the Year 2007” in Europe, and the latest generation Ford Mondeo, new Ford Kuga crossover and all-new global Ford Fiesta small car.
 He also was a member of Ford of Europe’s executive operating committee.

 Before rejoining Ford of Europe in 2005, Bakaj was senior managing executive officer in charge of design, product planning, research and development for Mazda Motor Corporation and responsible for the worldwide development of all Mazda products.